ionic-team/capacitor/site/docs-md/android/updating.md

   You can also manually update the Gradle plugin and Gradle.

   To manually update Gradle plugin, edit `android/build.gradle` file.
 Change `classpath 'com.android.tools.build:gradle:3.3.2'` to `classpath 'com.android.tools.build:gradle:3.6.1'`.
-Change `gradle-4.10.1-all.zip` to `gradle-5.6.4-all.zip`.

   To manually update Gradle, edit `android/gradle/wrapper/gradle-wrapper.properties`.
 Change `gradle-4.10.1-all.zip` to `gradle-5.6.4-all.zip`.